dibyendumajumdar/programming/programming-lesson3.md

 * List or Array of values - such as `[1, 2, 3, 4]`
 * Dictionary or Map of values
+* Values made of other values, such as Structure or Object

-When we write programs in Python, we use values such as above, and Pythn translates these to what the Computer understands.
+When we write programs in Python, we use values such as above, and Python translates those to what the Computer understands.

 For example: